azoff/Darbo/README.md

 - Add trusted domains (based off of HTTP origin) to a CORS header
 - Create mechanism to show how to use script loader
 - Clean up/refactor loader
-- Mock up landing page
+- Create Mockups
+  - Landing Page (Index)
+  - 404 Page
+  - Error Page
-- Implement landing page
+- Implement Mockups
 - Host the app on App Engine
 - Purchase and link domain
 - Update Azoffdesign, projects, etc.